Keaize/digital-dance/README.md

 # ---------------- TO DO ----------------

 - Make the density graph load in chunks so that when loading a marathon you're not stuck waiting for the entire thing to load preventing you from scrolling.
+(You can actually scroll now while it's loading, but it's still slow).
 - Add back in the pacemaker goal. (there was some issues early on that made me remove it and then it got added back, but forgot to add that part too lol)
 - Maybe add more player stats (highest difficulty passed?)
 - I really want to add a chart preview, but I don't know how realistic it is to do that theme-side and not be a laggy mess.